Convert Figma logo to code with AI

 stylua -g '*.lua' -g '!*.spec.lua' -- . # format all Lua files except test files ending with `.spec.lua`

-By default, glob filtering (and .styluaignore files) are only applied for directory traversal and searching.
+By default, glob filtering (and .styluaignore files) are only applied during directory traversal and searching.
 Files passed directly (e.g. stylua foo.txt) will override the glob / ignore and always be formatted.
 To disable this behaviour, pass the --respect-ignores flag (stylua --respect-ignores foo.txt).

 Filtering using .styluaignore